Custom eLearning Solutions

 Example:

-An on‑set chat assistant helps crew members by answering questions such as which channel to use for the medic or the location of the day's fire lane.
+Keep work moving when a quick answer is the difference between strong audience satisfaction, production efficiency, or brand consistency.
 It pulls information from call sheets, maps, and safety bulletins and integrates with chat tools like Slack or Teams.
 The assistant includes quick‑reply buttons for common requests, such as bathroom locations and meal times, and logs unresolved questions for the coordinator.

 Online Role-Plays